 I have been taking part in the work of the Hungarian Comics Association since 2013.
 I have been a board member since early 2014.

-The HCA is a small cultural organization, basically a group of comic enthusiasts who would like to do something for comics in a country where readership is practically nonexistent.
-At present HCA has four board members: Zoltán Fritz, Eszter Komornik, Róbert Vass, and me.
-We organize two events yearly: the International Comics Festival in spring, a one-day event visited by 1700 people in 2016; and a smaller scale fair, Hungarocomix in December.
+The HCA is a small cultural organization, basically a group of comic enthusiasts who would like to do something for comics in a country where readership is really small.
+We organize two events yearly: the International Comics Festival in spring, a one-day event visited by 1700 people in 2019; and a smaller scale fair, Hungarocomix in December.

 International Comics Festival, Budapest

 - 2019 – festival director of the festival that is now 5-day long instead of a one day event.
 Responsible for all cultural events, location, guests, programs, marketing, and press

 - 2018 – responsible for cultural programs, Facebook, guests and press

 - 2017 – member of the organizing board, responsible for cultural events, guests, roundtables, translations, programs with Hungarian artists.

 - 2016 – I was responsible for all cultural events.

 - 2015 – Drawing for Hungarian artists was organized this year, too – apart from many other things.
 See the program of the 11th Festival here.

 - 2014 – I was responsible for the programs involving Hungarian artists.
 We organized a common drawing with several artists, and select comics were published as a supplement of Műút Litarary and Art Journal 45 (2014).
 Program of the 10th Festival.